What emergency supplies should I have on hand?

 - If you have a landline, you will need a corded phone.
 Cordless phones do not work when the electrical power is off.

-- After the disaster, it may take several days for your local government is test and certify that the water supply is safe.
+- After the disaster, it may take several days for your local government to test and certify that the water supply is safe.
 You must plan on using bottled water during this time.
 Even if your electrical power is on, you may not use the icemaker in your freezer.
 You must use ice trays filled with bottled water if you need ice.

 Use Time Changes to Check Supplies